Subscribe to the Barossa Nursery Newsletter

 Veggie Growing Guide

-October is the month for sowing or planting vegetables including Asian greens, beans, beetroot, broccoli, cabbage, capsicum, carrot, cauliflower, celery, cress, cucumber, eggplant, kohlrabi, leek, lettuce, onions, parsnip, peas, pumpkins, squash, radish, spinach, swede, potato, strawberries, sweet potato, sweetcorn, tomato, turnip, and zucchini.
+October is the month for sowing or planting vegetables including Asian greens, beans, beetroot, broccoli, cabbage, capsicum, carrot, cauliflower, celery, cress, cucumber, eggplant, kohlrabi, leek, lettuce, onions, parsnip, peas, pumpkins, squash, radish, spinach, swede, strawberries, sweet potato, sweetcorn, tomato, turnip, and zucchini.

 The planting of tomato plants is a highlight of Spring gardening.
 The plants are fast-growing and fruits form and develop quickly once the conditions are favourable.
 Tomato plants are available in seedling punnets, cell packs, or in single pots.
 These single pots are very popular as they allow a selection of different varieties to be made without ending up with too many plants.
 Whichever variety you select, the fruits are all filled with nutrients, antioxidants and home-grown tomatoes are fresh, flavoursome and fun to grow.